eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 ========

 `eProsima Fast DDS-Gen <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/introduction/introduction.html>`_ is a Java application that generates *eProsima Fast DDS* source code using the data types defined in an IDL (Interface Definition Language) file.
-When generating the Types using Fast DDS Gen, the option ``-typeobject`` must be added in order to generate the needed code to fill the ``TypeObject`` data.
+When generating the Types using *eProsima Fast DDS Gen*, the option ``-typeobject`` must be added in order to generate the needed code to fill the ``TypeObject`` data.

 The expected argument list of the application is: